-Accepted abstracts have been organized into scientific poster sessions, Theme H poster sessions, and nanosymposia.
-All abstract submitters should have received confirmation of their abstract's acceptance and session assignment in late-June.
+First/presenting authors of submitted abstracts will receive confirmation of their abstract's status in late-June.
 Specific presentation times and AV request forms will be sent in late-July.
 Communications regarding abstracts will be sent to first/presenting authors only.
 Presenters will be able to look up their presentation information in the online Neuorscience Meeting Planner, coming in mid-August.

-A limited number of abstracts were selected for dynamic poster presentation from submitters who indicated interest in this presentation format during abstract submission.
-The dynamic poster experiment for 2013 will include ten presentations per half day, for a total of 90 presentations.
-Dynamic poster presentation times will be included in the online Neuroscience Meeting Planner (coming in mid-August) and the printed Program books.
+Ninety abstracts will be selected for dynamic poster presentation.
+Abstract submitters will have the opportunity to indicate their interest in this presentation format during abstract submission.
+The dynamic poster experiment for 2014 will include 10 presentations per half day, for a total of 90 presentations.

 Theme H Poster Format

 Each SfN member may submit or sponsor only one scientific abstract and one Theme H abstract (History, Teaching, Public Awareness, and Societal Impacts in Neuroscience).
-For those who submitted a Theme H abstract, note that Theme H Posters will encompass three half-days on the poster floor: Saturday p.m., Sunday a.m., and Sunday p.m.
-Posters should remain on display for these three half-days for casual viewing and be removed by Sunday, Nov.
-10 at 5 p.m.
-The day of a Theme H presenter's one-hour presentation time is designated by SA (Saturday) or SU (Sunday) at the end of the presentation number.
+For those who submit a Theme H abstract, note that Theme H Posters will encompass three half-days on the poster floor: Saturday p.m., Sunday a.m., and Sunday p.m.
+Posters should remain on display for these three half-days for casual viewing and be removed by Sunday, November 16, 2014, at 5 p.m.